Flu Program – Frequently Asked Questions

 - Is FluMist® covered?

-- What about the pediatric flu shot?
+- Can children get the flu shot?

 - What if I have more questions about the seasonal flu vaccine?